 9. Like Central Park, Riverside Park has many destination playgrounds including Hippo Playground, Elephant Playground, River Run Playground, and Dinosaur Playground.
 Several of the playgrounds offer seasonal concerts and festivals for kids.
 In warmer months, the Riverside Park South extension and Pier I host lots of family-friendly events like Mamapalooza in May and the West Side County Fair in September.

-10. Riverside Park's Boat Basin Cafe is a great outdoor dining spot for families.
-It's also fun to look at the houseboats docked at the Boat Basin at 79th Street in Riverside Park—yes, there are people in NYC who actually live on houseboats!
+10. It's fun to look at the houseboats docked at the Boat Basin at 79th Street in Riverside Park—yes, there are people in NYC who actually live on houseboats!

 11. There are also lots of smaller green spaces that break up the urban landscape on the UWS.
 One of our favorites is the West Side Community Garden.
 Local families plant tiny plots that produce fresh veggies, fruit and flowers for their tables.
 Become a member and also enjoy its annual events, like an arts and crafts fair, a Fourth of July barbecue and alfresco Shakespeare in the summer.